School Menus and Food Services Information

 You might be surprised how easy it is to qualify your child for free or reduced-priced meals each day.
 Eligibility is based on family size and income.
 Click here to view the Press Release describing the program and eligibility requirements.

-For further instructions to complete the school meals application and/or additional information about benefits available to you and your child(ren), view the Parent Guide, Addendum A-Sharing Information, Addendum B-Husky, Addendum B-Husky(Spanish) and Addendum C- SNAP.
+For further instructions to complete the school meals application and/or additional information about benefits available to you and your child(ren), view the Parent Meals Letter, Addendum A-Sharing Information, Addendum B-Husky, Addendum B-Husky(Spanish), Addendum C- SNAP and Addendum C-SNAP (Spanish).

 Elementary Schools: Elementary school students can get breakfast at school.
 The cost is $1.15 daily ($5.75 per week) for grades K-6.
 The cost is $1.50 per week for all students who receive a reduced cost breakfast.
 Students receiving free lunch also get breakfast for free!
 Students must sign up for each week the Thursday before the week in which you want your child to have lunch.
 Ask your school office for more information.